SharksZhang/ReadNotes/English/51talk/BusinessEnglishConversation.md

 - ask for a sick leave I have asked for a 3-day sick leave.
 - similar, I bought some new shoes which are very similar to a pair I had before.
 - a full schedule , I have a full schedule this week.
-- cover, to do the work that someone else usually does, because he/she is not there
+- cover, to do the work that someone else usually does, because he/she is not there.
+Would you please cover me for 3 hours in the morning

-### sentences
+#### sentences

 - Could you give me a hand?/Could you do me favor?
 - Sure, What is it.